What is sports psychology?

 Being involved in sports is often an asset in one’s life, offering unique opportunities to work toward goals, bond with peers, and find supportive communities.
 However, sports can also be stressful or, in some cases, psychologically harmful.
 If challenges around sports become particularly intense or frequent, they can lead to mental health symptoms and interfere with the activities of daily life.

-How common are mental health challenges related to sports?
+Prevalence of mental health challenges related to sports

 Because sports psychology is a relatively young field, it’s hard to know precisely how common sports-related mental health issues are.

 However, the available research indicates that mental health challenges are relatively common amongst student-athletes attending college in the US.
 A report from the NCAA notes that college student-athletes are about as likely as their non-athlete peers to experience depression and anxiety, but that they are less likely than non-athletes to have sought mental health treatment for these challenges.
 Another study found that elite athletes more generally are also about as likely as the general population to experience common mental health issues like depression and anxiety.

 What are some symptoms related to issues around sports?